abelkartwii/wasgehtab/README.md

 # wasgehtab
-a text analysis of WhatsApp data
+an R script to visualize and plot WhatsApp data using ggplot2 and wordcloud.
+Works best in RStudio.